gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 crossed her legs, and waited.

 Lady Kembe's picture studied her.
 She couldn't imagine the magician smiling.
 What if she wasn't in her room?
-What if she was---
+What if she was—

 *Pop!* A tiny yellow flame appeared.
 "Again, you?"
 Lady Kembe's eyes narrowed.
 "I did think my Razi was teaching you in books, not magic.